ChanLIM/Noisy-Label-References/README.md

 ## 1. Noisy Data Generation Methods

-### Objective : mimic the structure of noise when there are :
+### Objective : mimic the structure of noise in real life :
 * mistakes for similar classes
 * mistakes for unknown classes